1977 Dutch cabinet formation: Informateur Van der Grinten

 Informateur Wim van der Grinten explored the possibility of bringing together PvdA, CDA and D'66 without success.
 The former KVP state secretary was appointed on the recommendation of Van Agt to 'investigate the possibilities of forming a cabinet in the shortest possible time that can be confident of receiving sufficient support from the parliament'.
 Van der Grinten tried to force a breakthrough with various compromises, but together with the negotiators he concluded that the 'implementation problem' was unsolvable.
 Van der Grinten then investigated whether PvdA wanted to work with VVD, but Van Thijn rejected this.

 The discussions between CDA and VVD subsequently led to an agreement within a week.
 The conversations between Van Agt and Wiegel started on 14 November.
 On Wiegel's recommendation, they decided to strive to keep it short and concise.
 Wiegel's proposal to keep the outside world - including their parliamentary groups - out was also adopted.
-Even council advisor Herman Tjeenk Willink and director of the Government Information Service Gijs van der Wiel, who had always been there until then, were sent away.
+Even advisor Herman Tjeenk Willink and director of the Government Information Service Gijs van der Wiel, who had always been there until then, were sent away.
 Already in the first conversation they managed to make agreements about the WIR, the VAD, the works councils and the distribution of ministerial posts.
 Parts of the agreement with PvdA and D'66 were adopted, such as the abortion paragraph.
 What helped was the good atmosphere between the party leaders, in contrast to the conversations between Van Agt with Van Thijn and Den Uyl.
 The draft agreement was sent to the parliamentary groups on 22 November.
 The VVD quickly agreed, but under pressure from ARP members such as Aantjes and Scholten, dozens of amendments were submitted.
 Wiegel responded with understanding and an amended agreement was reached on 26 November.